 Pro tip: Slice the carrots on a sharp angle at the narrow end and less of an angle at the thicker end so they’re relatively the same size.
 That way they cook at the same rate.

 You can use fresh or canned pineapple, however in this case the canned pineapple works well because you get lots of juice which is the main ingredient in the sauce.
-And there just happens to be the right amount of pineapple chunks for 4 servings.
+And there just happens to be the right amount of pineapple for 4 servings.
 Buy canned pineapple rings and slice them into chunks.
 You can buy pineapple chunks but I find they’re a little large for one bite.

 Pork tenderloin is the optimal choice here because it’s nice and tender, not fatty and happens to be the right size for a 4 serving dish.
 Chop it into cubes, about 1 inch square.
 Season with salt and pepper.
 Sear in a hot pan with sesame oil until browning.
 If your pan isn’t very wide, cook the meat in batches, otherwise the meat will be too crowded and will steam instead of browning.
 That’s where the flavour begins.

 Sesame oil has a strong flavour so you don’t want to use more than a teaspoon or two.
-You can use olive or vegetable oil if you don’t have sesame oil.
+You can use vegetable oil if you don’t have sesame oil.
 You might be wondering, why not just throw everything in.
 Well, here’s the deal.
 You can, but searing the pork first, although an extra step, gives the meat that caramelization on the outside that really does help the flavour of the final dish.

 Remove the pork to a plate.
 Add a bit more oil if necessary and stir fry the vegetables for about 5 minutes or until the carrots are starting to soften.